Documents you need to carry if you’re the driver or a passenger in a lorry or other heavy goods vehicle (HGV) that crosses international borders.

 Some countries may require a passport to be valid for a certain period after entry.
 For example, to enter Turkey you must have 6 months left on your passport.

-If the UK leaves the EU without a deal on 31 October 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020), the passport validity rules for travel to most countries in Europe will change.
+If the UK leaves the EU without a deal on 31 October 2019 (may also apply to new exit date on 31 December 2020), the passport validity rules for travel to most countries in Europe will change.
 Check that your passport will meet these new rules and find out if you need to renew it.